-4. Alternatives to the Proposed Actions
+4. Alternatives to the Proposed Action

-The no-action alternative is FDA does not issue the marketing orders for the new tobacco products.
+The no-action alternative is FDA does not issue a market order for the new tobacco product in the United States.

-5. Potential Environmental Impacts of the Proposed Actions and Alternatives - Manufacturing the New Products
+5. Potential Environmental Impacts of the Proposed Action and Alternatives - Manufacturing the New Product

-The Agency considered potential impacts to resources in the environment that may be affected by manufacturing the new products and found no significant impacts, based on Agency-gathered information and the following information submitted by the applicant:
+The Agency considered potential impacts to resources in the environment that may be affected by manufacturing the new product and found no significant impacts, based on Agency-gathered information and the following information submitted by the applicant:

-- The level of the alternative ingredients in the new products that are replacing the ingredients in the predicate products; these ingredients are each a small percentage of the total products. - The new products are intended to replace the predicate products if marketing orders are issued. - No facility expansion or new construction is expected due to manufacturing the new products. - No increase in the facility production beyond its current permitted production capacity is expected due to manufacturing the new products.
+- The new product is intended to replace the predicate product if a marketing order is issued. - The levels of the alternative ingredients in the new product that are replacing the ingredients in the predicate product are each a small percentage of the total product ingredients. - No increase in the facility production beyond its current permitted production capacity is expected due to manufacturing the new product. - No facility expansion or new construction is expected due to manufacturing the new product.